TLO's Front-End/Back-End Approach to Learning

 What these days experts know as a “liberal education.”

-A thorough exposure to the techniques and tools of experiential learning, especially those skillsets that show us how to make effective use of all the knowledge we’ve and experiences we’ve acquired since we became an adult.
+A thorough exposure to the techniques and tools of experiential and transformational learning, especially those skillsets that show us how to make effective use of all the knowledge and experience we’ve acquired since we became an adult.

 The learning skills that will let us make use of the experiences we’ve had, both good and bad, in ways that deepen our personal and professional development, accelerate our success, and help us settle into pathways that lead us to the careers we want, the relationships we need, and the lives we’re hoping for.

-Simply put, if we’re going to cope with the 21st Century’s toughest challenges, we must recognize all of our formal education for what it is — simply the 'Front-End' portion of what must be a lifelong learning journey.
-And, as well, we must also recognize the experiences we’ve had, especially those we’ve had since becoming an adult for what they are — simply the 'Back End' portion of our lifelong learning journey.
-Essentially, what we need to fully recognize is the fact that learning or any sort in the 21st Century is going to be a two-part effort.
-Learning is going to be an process with a front-end and a back-end.
-In a sense it’s going to be a ‘learning equation’ that we’re all going to have to become intimately familiar with and exquisitely capable of implementing:
+Simply put, if we’re going to cope with the 21st Century’s toughest challenges, we must recognize formal education for what it is — simply the 'Front-End' portion of what must be a lifelong learning journey.
+And, as well, we must also recognize that the experiences we’ve had, especially those we’ve had since becoming an adult, are just the 'Back End' portion of our learning journeys.
+Essentially, what we need to recognize is that in the 21st Century learning of any sort is going to be a two-part effort.
+It’s going to be a process that includes relevant formal front-end educational efforts, and then a well-designed set of back-end experiments aimed at translating our new knowledge into relevant perspectives, insights, and skills.
+In a real sense, we all are going to have to become intimately familiar with, and exquisitely capable of implementing this learning equation:

 A Liberal Education + Self-Directed Learning Experiments = Successful Development

-This equation highlights for us both the educational knowledge and the personal learning experiments we need if we're going to both survive and thrive in today’s complex and rapidly changing world.
-In practical terms, this equation highlights the fact that, as adults, those of us who have personal issues to address and professional goals we're hoping to realize, must learn how to organize for ourselves both the Front-End and the Back-End components of this new 21st Century learning equation.
+This equation highlights for us the formal educational efforts and the personal learning experiments we need if we're going to both survive and thrive in today’s complex and rapidly changing world.
+In practical terms, this equation highlights the fact that, as adults, those of us who have personal issues to address and professional goals we're hoping to realize, must learn how to organize for ourselves both the Front-End and the Back-End components of our own self-designed and self-directed learning efforts.